 Copyright issues are negotiated with the publication journal with appropriate licensing agreements made to the AAFP.

 After publication, the guideline is placed on the AAFP website for easy accessibility.
 Supporting documents that were not published with the original guideline will be available on the AAFP website as well.

 The AAFP guideline staff members work with other divisions including Communications and Marketing to disseminate the guideline upon publication.
 Staff members also submit the published guideline to the National Guidelines Clearinghouse for dissemination.
 Any derivatives made relating to the guideline will also be publicized via a marketing plan.

 All guidelines developed by the AAFP are scheduled for a review five years after completion.
 However, literature pertaining to a guideline is monitored regularly, and if it is deemed necessary, a review can be initiated sooner.
-Whichever the case, when a guideline review is initiated, a preliminary search of the literature is completed and brought to the SCPG to determine if a new systematic review is necessary.
+Whichever the case, when a guideline review is initiated, a preliminary search of the literature is completed and brought to the commission to determine if a new systematic review is necessary.
 If so, the topic will be nominated to AHRQ for a full systematic evidence update.
-If not, the SCPG will decide whether to reaffirm the guideline for additional time not to exceed five years, or sunset the guideline.
-The SCPG’s recommendation is then approved by CHPS and the Board of Directors.
+If not, a decision whether to reaffirm the guideline for additional time not to exceed five years, or sunset the guideline.
+The commission’s recommendation is then approved by the Board of Directors.

 a.
 External guidelines may be reviewed for endorsement by the AAFP following a request from another organization, a request from a member, or if identified as having a high applicability to family medicine.

 b.
 The guideline will then be reviewed using set criteria (see Appendix A for review form) by members of the commission, or AAFPmembers at large with appropriate expertise and/or review experience.
 In certain cases, staff may review guidelines from selected organizations.